kartikson1/kartikson1/README.md

 ### Ahoy!
 Thanks for visiting my corner of GitHub! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Hey there!
 I'm Kartik, MS in Computer Science student at NC State University, having finished my BS in CS from Manipal University.
-I'm a passionate self-taught full-stack developer, and have worked at multiple startups as a full stack web developer.
+I'm a passionate self-taught developer, and have worked at multiple startups as a full stack dev.
 Welcome to my humble abode on GitHub, I hope you find what you're looking for!

 <br />